JamesMMiller/pra-assess-api/README.md

 # PRA Assessment API

-A prototype API for automating Platform Readiness Assessments (PRA) using Gemini LLM.
+A prototype API for automating Platform Readiness Assessments (PRA) using Gemini LLM with type-safe assessment templates.

 ## Overview